 HBO My God!
 No sooner do I mention to a friend that there’s no Watchmen teaser trailer and an hour later, they only bloody go and release one!

-Marvel's Agents of SHIELD roars back onto our screens as it ups the ante for its sixth and surely final season, which begins on Friday night.
-That means just a few more sleeps until we head back into space in S06E01 entitled Missing Pieces....
+Marvel’s Agents of SHIELD season 6 roars back onto our screens as it ups the ante for surely its final season, which begins on Friday night… IN SPACE!

 Andrew Scott’s Hamlet arrives on our screens next week and, as the Irishman is one of the most gifted and exciting actors of our generation, I can’t wait!